On general convergence behaviours of finite-dimensional approximants for abstract linear inverse problems: Finite-dimensional truncation

 The approximability property is known to fail in situations of engineering interest, as is the case for the failure of the Lagrange finite elements in differential problems for electromagnetism \cite[Sect.~2.3.3]{Ern-Guermond_book_FiniteElements}.

-Even when (complete) orthonormal bases of $\cH$ are employed for the truncation, another feature of the infinite dimensionality must be taken into account, namely the possibility that error and residual are asymptotically small only in some weaker sense than the customary norm topology of $\cH$.
+Even when (complete) orthonormal bases of $\cH$ are employed for the truncation, another consequence of the infinite dimensionality is the possibility that error and residual are asymptotically small only in some weaker sense than the customary norm topology of $\cH$.